AriFordsham/GHCWiki/data-parallel/replicate.md

 ## The problem

 The vectorisation transformation lifts scalar computations into vector space.
-In the course of this lifting, scalar constants are duplicated to fill an array, using the function 'replicateP'.
+In the course of this lifting, scalar constants are duplicated to fill an array, using the function `replicateP`.
 Array computations are lifted in a similar manner, which leads to array constants being replicated to form arrays of arrays, which are represented as a segmented arrays.
 A simple example is our  'smvm' example code:

 ```wiki
 smvm :: [:[: (Int, Double) :]:] -> [:Double:] -> [:Double:]